Careers

 Doctoral Student: Laser-induced electron diffraction of thermal-energy ultrafast (bio)chemical dynamics

-Doctoral Student: Cryogenically cooled and controlled beams of proteins for single-particle diffractive imaging
+PostDoc: Cryogenically cooled and controlled beams of biological macromolecules for single-particle imaging

-We have an open doctoral-student position to work on novel sample preparation and control concepts for structural biology at x-ray free-electron lasers (XFELs).
-You will implement and advance techniques to shock-freeze solvated biological macromolecules to image and characterize these samples, to implement control techniques such as species selection and laser alignment, and to exploit the controlled biomolecular samples in single-particle diffractive-imaging experiments at free-electron lasers.
+We have an open position to work on novel sample preparation and control concepts for structural biology at x-ray free-electron lasers (XFELs) and electron-microscopy (EM) facilities.
+You will implement and advance techniques to shock-freeze solvated biological macromolecules to image and characterize these samples, to implement control techniques such as species selection and laser alignment, and to exploit the controlled biomolecular samples in single-particle diffractive-imaging experiments, e.g., at free-electron lasers.
 This work focuses on developing and implementing experimental methodology that allows for the spatial separation of macromolecular conformers in sample-injection pipelines for XFEL experiments.

 PostDoc or Doctoral Student: Ultrafast light-induced dynamics of model chromophores in size-controlled water clusters